ahmadbeirkdar/ahmad.github.io/_posts/2021-04-04-enrich-your-computer-science-education-@-ryerson.md

 show_date: true
 ---
 ## Introduction & Why?
 I've always wanted to make a post on this.
-I have gotten asked the same question multiple times here by numours Ryerson students in CE(Computer Engineering) or CS(Computer Science).
+I have gotten asked the same question multiple times here by numerous Ryerson students in CE(Computer Engineering) or CS(Computer Science).
 How do I enrich my learning and to apply my learning?

 It is a tough question to answer.
 This is because of how our curriculum is structured, the content, and the instructors.